I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 Our experts vetted and tested the winter boots from Thursday Boot Company, Timberland, Sorel, Blundstone, and more.

 A lot of guys will get nice leather shoes for the office, sneakers, or loafers for the weekend, but once it gets slushy and icy — like winter does here in New York City — a lot of guys just Google “winter boot” and wind up with some puffy, waterproof boot that’s not just unattractive, but totally unnecessary for their use case.
-After more than 7 years of writing about boots, we’ve seen them all.
+After more than 7 years of writing about boots, I’ve seen them all.

 Our mission at Stridewise is to teach guys that there’s such a thing as boots and clothes that are casual, durable, and high quality all at once.
 Drawing on years of experience testing hundreds of boots, our Editor-in-Chief, Nick English, narrowed down his favorite winter boots that meet real-world demands without sacrificing aesthetics.